raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 ## Changing the Main, Sidebar, and Footer Components

-The main page (or more often refered to as the index page) is in the file `Index.svexy` file.
+The main page (or more often referred to as the index page) is in the file `Index.svexy` file.
 It has the same layout as the `About.svexy` that we have already examined.
 Just add the markdown text you want in the main page.
 You can also include other components if needed.